defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 <a href="/lsdj/gbhwsoundrec.zip">Source files required for hardware recordings</a>

 * Analyse more CPU revisions (yes, they can make a difference)
-* Acquire recordings of the CGB-CPU-02 envelope bug
 * Note down CPU revisions used from some of DEFENSE MECHANISM's recordings
 * Lights on/off variables for GBASP series
 * DMG (bass boost) [CPU-06 recommended]